- the science of the mind or of mental states and processes.

-The emotional and behavioral characteristics of an individual, a group, or an activity.
+- The emotional and behavioral characteristics of an individual, group, or activity.

 The science dealing with mental phenomena and processes.
 Psychologists study emotions, perception, intelligence, consciousness, and the relationship between these phenomena and processes and the work of the glands and muscles.
 Psychologists are also interested in diseased or disordered mental states, and some psychologists provide therapy for individuals.
 In the United States, however, psychologists, unlike psychiatrists, are not medical doctors.
 (See psychiatry.)